-We’re steering clear of cinema cameras and cameras for filmmaking in this guide, as these tend to be used different types of videomaker.
-However, YouTube now supports HDR content, so you can turn your uploads into mini, high dynamic range 4K masterpieces with a premium film camera like the Blackmagic Pocket Cinema Camera 6K.
+We’re steering clear of cinema cameras and cameras for filmmaking in this guide, as these are geared towards a different tier of filmmaking.
+However, YouTube now supports HDR content, so you can turn your uploads into high-dynamic range 4K masterpieces with a premium film camera like the Blackmagic Pocket Cinema Camera 6K.